 When dogs meet one another in the wild, they would naturally turn their bodies to the side rather than approaching one another head-on.
 They would also avoid direct eye contact and instead get to work sniffing out identifying information from one another’s genital areas.

-But when walking your dog on a leash, she is forced to interact with a new dog in a way that is both unnatural and threatening for her, making her feel both vulnerable and anxious to protect you, her owner and companion.
+But when walking your dog on a leash, she is forced to interact with a new dog in an unnatural and threatening way, making her feel vulnerable and anxious to protect you, her owner and companion.

-By forcing dogs to meet one another head-on, we are sending a signal to them that we want them to fight one another—a signal which is especially strong because dogs are naturally territorial and loyal to their owners.
+By forcing dogs to meet one another head-on, we are sending a signal that we want them to fight one another—a signal that is especially strong because dogs are naturally territorial and loyal to their owners.

-Furthermore, you can't always control your own anxiety, especially if your dog has had a history of leash reactivity.
+Furthermore, you can't always control your anxiety, especially if your dog has a history of leash reactivity.
 This means that both you and your dog need some training.

-If you already know that your pooch is leash reactive, you may be hesitant to take her to high foot traffic areas, which in turn, only perpetuates these inappropriate behaviours.
+If you already know that your pooch is leash reactive, you may be hesitant to take her to high foot traffic areas, which in turn, only perpetuates these inappropriate reactive behaviours.
 You may begin to feel like you'll never break this cycle, but don't give up yet.
-Leash aggression in dogs can be cured!
+Dog training leash aggression in dogs can be cured!

 Dangers of Leash Aggressive Dogs

 Anyone can see that leash reactive behaviours in dogs are not good, but curbing this bad behaviour is about more than just the ease of walking your dog.
 Persistent leash aggression can lead to long-term issues that may be permanent if you don't act now.